Vaccinations

 A Canine cough vaccinations (which makes up a C5 when added to a C3) consists of protection against:

-Currently due to the risk in the inner Sydney area, the recommendation by the Australian Veterinary Association is that all puppies/dogs are also vaccinated against a disease called leptospirosis which is transmitted by rats.
-Struggletown recommends adding this to the usual C5 vaccine until such point as the recommendation changes.
+Currently due to the risk in the Eastern Suburbs, Inner West & Inner Sydney suburbs (as well as the South coast and Newcastle region), the recommendation by the Australian Veterinary Association is that all puppies/dogs are also vaccinated again a disease called Leptospirosis which is transmitted and harboured by rats.
+This is an aggressive disease with a high mortality rate, and it can also be passed to humans.
+Because of this Struggletown highly recommends adding this to the usual C5 vaccine and yearly health check for all dog owners.

 Vaccination takes about 1 to 2 weeks to stimulate immunity.
 If your dog was not previously vaccinated then he or she should be isolated from other dogs in this period.